| Gumbel Blind to Gore's Race-Baiting; Rosie O'Donnell Played Barbra's Anti-Bush Diatribe

 night, or an 17-year-old boy driving 97 miles per hour on an interstate

-highway in broad daylight?
+highway in broad daylight?"The standards

 of danger are not the standards of news judgment.
 The Thursday eruption